Supporting teachers • Promoting learning

 Firstly, we need to address the point sometimes made that examiners are not assessing the quality of singing or vocal technique during aural tests, merely listening for basic accuracy of pitch and rhythm.

-This encouragement might help put some at ease, but it seems to me disingenuous to imply that vocal technique has no bearing on the assessed outcome.
+This encouragement might help put some at ease, but it seems to me disingenuous to imply that vocal technique has no bearing on the assessed outcome, or indeed to suggest that pitch and rhythm aren’t elements of vocal technique.
 Let’s consider an example…

 In ABRSM Grade 4 Test B, the candidate must sight-sing a sequence of five pitches, written as semibreves.
 It is worth noting that the alternatives of humming or whistling are not offered here.
 The examiner instructs the candidate: